roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/build-in-lora-server/rak-lpwan-node.md

+---
+next: /en-us/quick-start/rak7258/multi-rak-gateway-mesh/#multi-rak-gateway-mesh
+---

 # RAK LPWAN Node

 This document discusses the steps on how to add your RAK811 LPWAN Node Application into the Built-in LoRa® Network Server demonstration.
 For this demonstration, it is best advised to use our very own [RAK Serial Port Tool](https://downloads.rakwireless.com/en/LoRa/Tools/).

 ## Registering the Application

-1. Connect your RAK811 to your computer by following the [Interfacing](https://doc.rakwireless.com/rak811-lora-evaluation-board/interfacing-with-rak811-lora---evaluation-board) section or the RAK811 LPWAN Node.
+1. Connect your RAK811 to your computer by following the <a href="/en-us/quick-start/rak811/interfacing-with-rak811.html " target="blank">Interfacing with RAK811</a> section or the RAK811 LPWAN Node.
 Once connecting is successful, open the RAK Serial Port Tool and press the **RESET Button (RST)** to reboot your device to check the LoRa® parameters same with the image shown below:

 <rk-img
   src="/assets/images/quick-start-guide/rak7258/6.build-in-lora-server-rak811/rak811-parameters.png"